 - Impact monitoring and tools for schools to help assess suitability prior to intervention

-- Option to use additional credits for more sessions, 1 to1 Mentoring or Therapy where a young person needs additional support or time to reach outcomes.
+- Option to use additional credits for either more group work sessions, 1-2-1 Mentoring or Therapy where a young person needs additional support or time to reach outcomes.

 In some cases, a young person may not require intensive therapeutic intervention, but continue to present signs and symptoms of personal issues that cause you concern.
 These might be issues that you feel, if left unresolved, could exacerbate over time.
 The young person may not be suitable for group work, or you feel that the group work modules on offer would not address the very specific issues you have noticed.
 Alternatively, it can also be used as a way of topping up group work sessions for those that need a little extra support.